Alabama vs San Diego State Players to Watch - Sweet 16

 Alabama Players to Watch

-Miller leads his squad in both points (19.1) and rebounds (8.2) per game, and also posts 2 assists.
-Defensively, he delivers 0.9 steals and 0.9 blocked shots.
+Miller is tops on his squad in both points (19.1) and rebounds (8.2) per game, and also posts 2 assists.
+At the other end, he delivers 0.9 steals and 0.9 blocked shots.

-Noah Clowney averages 10 points, 7.9 rebounds and 0.9 assists per contest.
-Defensively, he delivers 0.5 steals and 1 block.
+Noah Clowney is averaging 10 points, 0.9 assists and 7.9 rebounds per contest.

-Charles Bediako posts 6.3 points, 6 rebounds and 0.7 assists per game, shooting 65.6% from the field.
+Charles Bediako puts up 6.3 points, 6 rebounds and 0.7 assists per game, shooting 65.6% from the field.

-Quinerly leads the Crimson Tide at 3.6 assists per game, while also averaging 1.9 rebounds and 8.7 points.
+Quinerly is tops on his team in assists per contest (3.6), and also puts up 8.7 points and 1.9 rebounds.
+At the other end, he delivers 0.7 steals and 0 blocked shots.

 San Diego State Players to Watch

-Bradley is posting a team-high 13 points per contest.
-And he is delivering 3.9 rebounds and 2.1 assists, making 41.1% of his shots from the floor and 36.6% from 3-point range, with 1.5 triples per game.
+Bradley leads the Aztecs in scoring (13 points per game) and assists (2.1), and posts 3.9 rebounds.
+He also delivers 0.7 steals and 0.3 blocked shots.

-Lamont Butler tops the Aztecs in assists (3.3 per game), and produces 8.6 points and 2.7 rebounds.
-He also delivers 1.5 steals and 0.1 blocked shots.
+Lamont Butler is the Aztecs' top assist man (3.3 per game), and he delivers 8.6 points and 2.7 rebounds.

 Darrion Trammell gets the Aztecs 9.5 points, 2.2 rebounds and 3.2 assists per contest.
 He also delivers 1.3 steals and 0.1 blocked shots.

-Nathan Mensah is averaging a team-leading 5.9 rebounds per game.
-And he is contributing 6.1 points and 0.6 assists, making 54.8% of his shots from the floor.
+Nathan Mensah is No. 1 on the Aztecs in rebounding (5.9 per game), and produces 6.1 points and 0.6 assists.
+He also delivers 0.7 steals and 1.5 blocked shots.

-Jaedon LeDee gives the Aztecs 7.8 points, 5.2 rebounds and 1 assists per game.
-He also averages 0.5 steals and 0.4 blocked shots.
+Jaedon LeDee is averaging 7.8 points, 5.2 rebounds and 1 assists per game, making 49.7% of his shots from the field.

 Alabama Top Performers (Last 10 Games)